-Provisions for the protection of low-caste people – A number of amendments in the Constitution and legislation have been passed to remove the disabilities of backward people.
+Concern of Government for the protection of underprivileged-castes – A number of amendments in the Constitution and legislation have been passed to remove the disabilities of backward people.
 Untouchability has been declared a crime.
 Bonded labor is abolished by law.
 Civil Rights Act, 1955, aims to eliminate injustice against weaker sections.
 Amendment to Prevention of Atrocities Act (SCT) 1989 provides for stern punishments for offenses committed against SCT by Upper Castes.
 Special Courts, under SCT Act, have been established for punishing officials, if found guilty.
 Still, there is no respite from discriminatory practices.
 Why?

 Caste more liberal in social sphere – In modern India, spread of literacy and growing awareness among masses has already brought to an end slowly but steadily many of the discriminatory practices and deformities developed in Caste system, while living under alien rule.
 It has become more liberal and less restrictive in social life of the people.
 Castes no longer enjoy legal or religious sanctions.